 It’s amazing how quickly karma can come back around.
 A couple of weeks ago we introduced the concept of Random Acts of Paint as a way of paying it forward.
 I’m a firm believer that if we all made an effort once in a while to do something nice for someone else there’d be a little more light in the world.
 As it happens, not more than a week later, Kes & I found ourselves on the receiving end of a random act of kindness that quite literally brought ‘light’ into our lives….

-Last Friday we stopped in at a local plumbing & electrical supply store to pick up some conduit tubing that Kes will be using to run wiring & cables for our home automation system (I’ll get into that more in another post).
+Last Friday we stopped in at a local plumbing & los angeles electrical supply store to pick up some conduit tubing that Kes will be using to run wiring & cables for our home automation system (I’ll get into that more in another post).
 What we failed to realize when we walked in however, was that the massive spool of conduit we were there to pick up had absolutely no chance of fitting in our car.

 After several minutes of trying to maneuver the spool to force it into the trunk, back AND front seats of the car, we gave up & decided to try calling a taxi van.
 Apparently though, taxi companies won’t send a van for just one person regardless of how big a parcel they have with them.
 So with just minutes left before the store closed for the long weekend; and the hope of taking advantage of the holiday to run the conduit slipping away, fate stepped in.